 Brown sugar - you can switch out the brown sugar for ¼ to ½ cup of honey if you prefer a honey-baked ham.

-Pineapple Slices - If you want to add even more pineapple flavor you can add pineapple slices on top of the ham or in between the slices of ham.
+Pineapple Slices - If you want to add even more pineapple flavor you can add pineapple slices or pineapple chunks on top of the ham or in between the slices of ham.

 If you are not a fan of maple syrup you can switch it out for mustard to get a tangier flavor.

 Ham Glaze - When the crockpot ham is done cooking you can remove some of the juices from the bottom of the slow cooker and put them in a small saucepan.
-Bring the pineapple ham juices to a boil and cook until they reduce by at least half and thicken.
+Bring the pineapple ham juices to a boil and cook until they reduce by at least half and thicken to a sauce.
 This is a great ham glaze to pour over the ham.